Japanese / English

 (New Caledonia, 2013)

-An ecologist working on nonlinear time-series analysis, soil microbial community, plant-soil feedbacks and environmental DNA
+An ecologist working on ecosystem dynamics, nonlinear time-series analysis, environmental DNA, and microbial community

 Our paper that investigated the potential linkage between trophic interactions and population-level interactions has been out in Ecology Letters!